susanBuck/notes/03_JavaScript/01_Intro.md

 ### What is jQuery?

-* jQuery is a JavaScript library.
+* jQuery is an open-source JavaScript library.
-* Open source, cross-browser, CSS3 compliant.
-* JavaScript library is a `.js` file that a team of developers have written.
+* A JavaScript library is a `.js` file that a team of developers have written.
 * When we use libraries it gives our JavaScript shortcuts and extra functionality.
 * Other JavaScript libraries: MooTools, YUI, Scriptaculous.
 * jQuery most commonly used library (over 65% of the 10,000 most visited websites on the internet).